Kushagra1025/Library_Management_System/README.txt

 a).pandas
 b).sqlalchemy
 c).pymysql
-Database is created using MySQL.
+Database library is created using MySQL.

 Brief explanation of the project:-
 The program allows a user to:-